How to buy a home at 7 percent mortgage rates

 ARMs can cut your interest rate by about 1-2%.
 One major national bank is advertising a 5-year ARM at 5.0% paying 1 point, compared to a national average 30-year fixed at 6.62% today.
 That rate savings would mean a $516-per-month difference on a $500,000 loan.

 An ARM doesn’t have to be scary.
-Today’s adjustable-rate mortgages are fixed for a period of time, usually 3, 5, or 7 years.
+Today’s adjustable-rate mortgages are fixed for a time, usually 3, 5, or 7 years.
 During that time, you have a low fixed rate.
 When the adjustable period starts, there are built-in protections to keep the rate from rising too quickly.

 Most people sell or refinance within 7 years.
 Why pay an extra $500 per month all that time when, statistically, you’ll sell or refinance by then.